Monotone Lagrangians in cotangent bundles of spheres: Intrinsic formality of algebras and modules

 To keep track of the grading on $A$, one can define

-which consists of graded homomorphisms that increase the degree by $s\in \Z$ (we continue to use the cohomological convention under which $A[s]$ is obtained by {\em subtracting} $s$ from all degrees in $A$), see \cite{SeidelThomas}.
-Some references use the alternative notation $CC^{r+s}(A,A)^s$, see for instance \cite{SeidelBook}.
+which consists of graded homomorphisms that increase the degree by $s\in \Z$ (we continue to use the cohomological convention under which $A[s]$ is obtained by {\em subtracting} $s$ from all degrees in $A$), see \cite{SeidelThomas}*{Section 4b}.
 The Hochschild differential preserves $s$, so the $CC^{r}(A,A[s])$ are subcomplexes of $CC^r(|A|,|A|)$.
-Hence, for each $s$ we have a direct sum of chain complexes
+For each $s$ we have a direct sum of chain complexes

 where $Q^{r,s} \subset CC^*(|A|,|A|)$ consists of those homomorphisms that have no term of degree $s$.
 One can identify $Q^{r,s}$ with the quotient $CC^r(|A|,|A|) / CC^{r}(A,A[s])$.
 We can conclude that there are inclusions on cohomology